afet-yonetim-sistemi/ays-be/.github/ISSUE_TEMPLATE/bug-report.md

 ## Read before creating an issue
 In general, we close any issues that are
 * unactionable (fill the template below under "Description")
 * questions best served elsewhere
+We have a small community of individuals responsible for managing issues, and our goal is to ensure that the open issues maintain a high level of quality.